foobarbazfred/mqtt-based-game/Readme.md

-# MQTT-based Competitive Game: MQTT Button Mash King
+# MQTT-based Competitive Game: MQTT RENDA King

-- MQTT Button Mash King is a competitive button-mashing game that utilizes MQTT and is designed for play in multiple locations.
+- MQTT RENDA King is a competitive button-mashing game that utilizes MQTT and is designed for play in multiple locations.
 Players compete to see how many times they can press a button within a set period.
 - The game consists of a controller and player devices:
    - The controller program must run on Python 3 (such as on a PC or Raspberry Pi) because it uses MQTT V5.
    - The player program runs on MicroPython on Raspberry Pi Pico W or Raspberry Pi Pico 2 W.